Elementary School Track Meet

 On Thursday April 12, students are asked to sport a jersey or the green and yellow colours of the Humboldt junior hockey team to support and mourn the loss of the 15 players and coaching staff members that unfortunately passed away when their team bus collided with a tractor trailer just last week.
 This is a tragedy near and dear to our hearts and we send our thoughts and prayers to the Humboldt community, donations will be accepted in the foyer during lunch time.

 Hockey Team Proves Themselves at Ontario Championships

-This past week our Crusaders boys and girls hockey teams were in action at their respective Ofsaa competitions.
+This past week our Crusaders boys and girls hockey teams were in action at their respective OFSAA competitions.
 The girls team won one game but lost two games eliminating them from the tournament.
-The boys team however had a big run as the 12th seed team coming out wiht a silver medal.
-Losing one Round robin game against the first seed, Just barely clenching a playoff spot they won their quarter final and semi final games advancing them to the finals where unfortunaly they came up short 3-1 but went home with an Ofsaa silver medal.
+The boys team however had a big run as the 12th seed team coming out with a silver medal.
+Losing one Round robin game against the first seed, Just barely clenching a playoff spot they won their quarter final and semi final games advancing them to the finals where unfortunately they came up short 3-1 but went home with an OFSAAsilver medal.
 Amazing season boys, Congratulations!

 Inside Ride at Holy Cross

 On April 6 Holy Cross will be hosting its annual inside ride top raise funds for cancer research.
 Teams consist of 6 bikers and each person is responsible for fundraising $50 each.
 Teams can pick up packages in the foyer all week and team captains must sign up their teams online, they can return their packages until March 26.